joonarafael/visualpathfinder/documentation/implementation_document.md

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/generateadjacencylist.ts "Redirect to file 'generateadjacencylist.ts'").

 This is a helper function to generate a one-dimensional adjacency list of the current grid status.
-It completely scans through the current grid and adds every single node and their respective neighbors as 'key, value' pairs into the record.
+It completely scans through the current grid and adds every single node and their respective neighbors as a 'key, values' pair into the record.
 It deals with general wall detection, horizontal obstacle detection and borders.
 This way the pathfinders do not need their own obstacle detection logic, reading the given adjacency list is enough.

 #### Diagonal Checking